What are unity ceremonies?

 Possibly the oldest documented wedding custom and used in religious, spiritual and non-religious weddings.
 Handfasting is the binding together of your hands accompanied by promises made to each other.
 Favoured by many couples including Viking/Norse, Pagan, fantasy, festival and Goth ceremonies, handfasting can include family members or friends.
 More information on handfasting can be found here.

 Special items of choice are placed into a chosen box which is kept until a designated date then opened.
-Lettres are written to each other and placed into the box.
+Letters are written to each other and placed into the box.

 Select representative stones to confirm your promises to each other.